nikitavoloboev/data/open-source/github/github-actions.md

 - [file-existence-action](https://github.com/andstor/file-existence-action) - GitHub Action to check for file existence.
 - [Invoke AWS Lambda](https://github.com/gagoar/invoke-aws-lambda) - Allows you to synchronously invoke a Lambda function and get the response (if desired).
 - [Use Herald Action](https://github.com/gagoar/use-herald-action) - Allows you to add comments, reviewers and assignees to a pull request depending on rules you define.
+- [PR Custom Review](https://github.com/paritytech/pr-custom-review) - GitHub Action for complex pull request approval cases that are not currently supported by the Branch protection feature in GitHub.
+- [Get GitHub release information](https://github.com/cardinalby/git-get-release-action) - Allows you to get release information by release id, tag, commit SHA (current commit or specified).
+- [Add to Project](https://github.com/actions/add-to-project) - Automate adding issues and pull requests to GitHub Actions.
+- [Code Climate Action](https://github.com/paambaati/codeclimate-action) - GitHub action that publishes your code coverage to Code Climate.
+- [Debug via SSH](https://github.com/luchihoratiu/debug-via-ssh) - Allows you to connect to a GitHub Actions runner via SSH for interactive debugging using ngrok.

 ## Go